-- G-S.1.
-Identification.
-All equipment, except weights and separate parts necessary to the measurement process but not having any metrological effect, shall be clearly and permanently marked for the purposes of identification with the following information: - (a) the name, initials, or trademark of the manufacturer or distributor; - (b) a model identifier that positively identifies the pattern or design of the device; - (1) The model identifier shall be prefaced by the word "Model," "Type," or "Pattern."
+G-S.1.
+Identification. - All equipment, except weights and separate parts necessary to the measurement process but not having any metrological effect, shall be clearly and permanently marked for the purposes of identification with the following information:

+- (a) the name, initials, or trademark of the manufacturer or distributor; - (b) a model identifier that positively identifies the pattern or design of the device; - (1) The model identifier shall be prefaced by the word "Model," "Type," or "Pattern."
 These terms may be followed by the word "Number" or an abbreviation of that word.
 The abbreviation for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., No or No.).
 The abbreviation for the word "Model" shall be "Mod" or "Mod."
 Prefix lettering may be initial capitals, all capitals, or all lower case.
+[Nonretroactive as of January 1, 2003]

-(c) a nonrepetitive serial number, except for equipment with no moving or electronic component parts and software;
+(c) a nonrepetitive serial number, except for equipment with no moving or electronic component parts and software; [Nonretroactive as of January 1, 1968]

 - (1) The serial number shall be prefaced by words, an abbreviation, or a symbol, that clearly identifies the number as the required serial number.
 [Nonretroactive as of January 1, 1986] - (2) Abbreviations for the word "Serial" shall, as a minimum, begin with the letter "S," and abbreviations for the word "Number" shall, as a minimum, begin with the letter "N" (e.g., S/N, SN, Ser.
 No., and S. No.).

-(d) the current software version or revision identifier for not-built-for-purpose, software-based devices manufactured as of January 1, 2004, and all software-based devices (or equipment) manufactured as of January 1, 2022;
+[Nonretroactive as of January 1, 2001] - (d) the current software version or revision identifier for not-built-for-purpose, software-based devices manufactured as of January 1, 2004, and all software-based devices (or equipment) manufactured as of January 1, 2022;

-- (1) The version or revision identifier shall be: - i. prefaced by words, an abbreviation, or a symbol, that clearly identifies the number as the required version or revision.
+(1) The version or revision identifier shall be:

+i. prefaced by words, an abbreviation, or a symbol, that clearly identifies the number as the required version or revision.
+[Nonretroactive as of January 1, 2007] (Added 2006)